EdoPedrocchi/Predict-IPO-with-machine-learning/README.md

 Finding these kinds of companies and analyzing their financial statements takes time.
 So the number of data will increase over time, stay tuned.

+##EDA

+The datasets were analyzed separately:
+-a df for successful companies.
+-a df for the unsuccessful companies

+**Visualizations:**

+  - **Histograms:** This visualization method is employed to showcase the distribution of each variable.
+Histograms are effective in providing an overview of the frequency and concentration of data points within different ranges of financial ratios.

+  - **Boxplots:** The use of boxplots is directed at identifying outliers.
+Boxplots offer a clear representation of the spread of data, highlighting any extreme values or anomalies that may impact the analysis.

+**Correlation Analysis:**

+This phase involves exploring the relationships between different financial ratios

+- **Correlation Matrix:** By creating a correlation matrix, the project aims to quantify and visualize the degree of association between various financial variables.
+This matrix can reveal patterns of correlation or dependence, aiding in the identification of key factors influencing IPO success(or failure).

+- **Scatter Plots:** To complement the correlation matrix, scatter plots are used to visually represent pairwise relationships between specific variables.These plots offer a more intuitive understanding of how two variables interact, providing additional insights.

+want to see the graphs obtained? [click here](https://github.com/EdoPedrocchi/Predict-IPO-with-machine-learning/blob/main/code.with.results.pdf)